Emu-gators/floppy-overdrive/pcb_tests/test_proc/test_procedures.md

 ## Section 2: Power Testing

 ### Ground Continuity
+1. Leave the board unplugged and the FPGA device removed.
+2. Set a multimeter to continuity mode.
+3. Keep one end of the multimeter on the ground strap on top of the power plug.
+4. Run the other end of the multimeter along the odd-numbered pins of J3.
+All of these pins, as well as those in the following steps, should have continuity with ground.
+5. Tap the other end of multimeter to pin 40 of J8 and confirm continuity.
+6. Tap the multimeter to pin 32 of J2 and 36 of J3 and confirm continuity.
+7. Tap the multimeter to pin 11 of U1 and 2 (bottom-right) and confirm continuity.
+8. Tap the multimeter to pin 8 of U3 (bottom-left) and confirm continuity.
+9. Tap the multimeter to pin 2 of IC1 and 2 (second down, left side) and confirm continuity.
+10. Tap the multimeter to pins 3 and 6 of IC3 (third down, both sides) and confirm continuity.

 ### External Voltage Rails (+5V/+12V)
 1. With the FPGA device removed, connect a 4-pin +5V/+12V power supply to the board at Header J1.